WildYorkies/peregrinations-in-perl6/book/4-HowToWeb.md

 Fails if the socket is not connected.
 ```

-The `recv` method tell us that a socket can recieve, or read, data.
+The `recv` method tell us that a socket can receive, or read, data.

 ```perl6
 method print(IO::Socket:D: Str(Cool) $string)